-1 1 Rule A: Administrative and Procedural Requirements
+1 Rule A: Administrative and Procedural Requirements Rule

 - 2 Minnesota Statutes 103D.341 requires the Lower Minnesota River Watershed District (District) to adopt - 3 rules.
 Pursuant to Minnesota Statutes chapter 103D, on October 24, 2018, the District adopted its Board - 4 of Water and Soil Resources-approved watershed management plan (Plan).
-The Plan establishes - 5 management standards that form the foundation of these rules. - 6 These rules are primarily applied by a local governmental unit (LGU) under a Municipal (LGU) Permit 7 (Section 1.1) or by the District through an Individual Permit (Section 1.2) - 8 Implementation by municipalities or local government units (LGUs) of these rules is required on all - 9 projects within their jurisdiction and by the District on projects within unincorporated and ungoverned - areas of the Fort Snelling Historic District and on Minnesota Department of Transportation (MnDOT) right-of-way.
+The Plan establishes - 5 management standards that form the foundation of these rules. - 6 These rules are primarily applied by a local governmental unit (LGU) under a Municipal (LGU) Permit - 7 (Section 1.1) or by the District through an Individual Permit (Section 1.2) - 8 Implementation by municipalities or LGUs of these rules is required on all projects within their - 9 jurisdiction and by the District on projects within unincorporated and ungoverned areas of the Fort - 10 Snelling Historic District and on Minnesota Department of Transportation (MnDOT) right-of-way.

-12 1.1 Municipal (LGU) Permit
+11 1.1 Municipal (LGU) Permit

-13 The municipal (LGU) permit allows local municipalities to issue permits and manage actions as the 14 primary permitting authority and allows the District to act in the event the LGUs are unable to permit.
+- The municipal (LGU) permit allows local municipalities to issue permits and manage actions as the - primary permitting authority and allows the District to act in the event the LGUs are unable to permit. - 14 1.1.1 Policy

-- 15 1.1.1 Policy - 16 It is the policy of the District to - a. recognize that control and determination of appropriate land use is the responsibility of LGUs; - b. hold LGUs to the requirement of Minnesota Statutes section 103G.235, subdivision 1, that each adopt the official controls necessary to bring local water management into conformance with the Plan; - c. present minimum threshold requirements and allow LGUs to adopt more restrictive requirements; - d. recognize that the authorities and procedures that LGUs use in implementing these rules will not be identical and that, therefore, some LGUs may occasionally need language and procedures that vary from the language and procedures outlined herein; and - e. coordinate with and provide a municipal permit to all LGUs with compliant local controls. - 27 1.1.2 Regulation - All LGUs must obtain a municipal permit highlighting how they intend to implement and enforce these rules through official controls, in accordance with Minnesota Statutes 103B.235, on or before May 1, 2020. - 31 1.1.3 Application on or before February 7, 2020.
-The submitted permit application must address how the LGU's official controls adhere to these rules.
-LGUs are encouraged to contact the District on or before January 1, 2020, to begin this process; this allows for nonbinding, informal review to conformity with the District's rules before the May 1, 2020, implementation deadline.
+- 15 It is the policy of the District to - a. recognize that control and determination of appropriate land use is the responsibility of LGUs; - b. hold LGUs to the requirement of Minnesota Statutes section 103G.235, subdivision 1, that each adopt the official controls necessary to bring local water management into conformance with the Plan; - c. present minimum threshold requirements and allow LGUs to adopt more restrictive requirements; - d. recognize that the authorities and procedures that LGUs use in implementing these rules will not be identical and that, therefore, some LGUs may occasionally need language and procedures that vary from the language and procedures outlined herein; and - e. coordinate with and provide a municipal permit to all LGUs with compliant local controls. - 26 1.1.2 Regulation - 27 All LGUs must obtain a municipal permit highlighting how they intend to implement and enforce these - rules through official controls, in accordance with Minnesota Statutes 103B.235, on or before May 1, - 29 2020. - 30 1.1.3 Application - 31 An LGU must submit an application packet to the District to obtain a municipal permit under these rules - on or before February 7, 2020.
+The submitted permit application must address how the LGU's official - controls adhere to these rules.
+LGUs are encouraged to contact the District on or before January 1, 2020, - 34 to begin this process; this allows for nonbinding, informal review to conform with the District's rules - 35 before the May 1, 2020, implementation deadline.